-The entire state was divided into four regions viz., Chennai, Covai, Madurai and Trichy.
+The entire subjects were categorized as government employees, employees of private concerns, business people, farmers and skilled labors.
 Sampling was related to consumer subjects.
 As compared to allopathic medicine, consumers of Siddha medicine were less in number.
 Therefore, it was very difficult to identify the consumers of Siddha medicine.
 Hence, it was proposed to identify the consumers of Siddha medicine at Siddha hospitals, Siddha clinics and Siddha medical shops.

-Uniformly, 110 consumer subjects were selected from each region.
+Uniformly, 110 consumer subjects were selected from each occupational category.
 Since, sample size was large and population chosen was a heterogeneous group from different parts of the state, purposive non-probability sampling method was used for collection of the data.
 The subjects were with in the classified into four groups from the beginning, switch over from Homeopathy/Unani, switch over from Ayurveda, and switch over from Allopathic.